WMI Community Engagement Projects

 HEAR (Helping End Abusive Relationships)

-HEAR gives sexual violence survivors in the Buyobo community a chance to feel like they have a voice in combating this type of tragedgy.
+HEAR gives sexual violence survivors in the Buyobo community a chance to feel like they have a voice in combating this type of tragedy.
 Coordinated by college interns, the AIDS Information Center in Mbale provided a three-day course in Buyobo for local 20 women leaders to be trained as HEAR counselors.
 These community leaders now offer counseling services for victims of sexual assault.
 In addition, there is now an emergency fund in place for those who have been sexually assaulted and need transportation to the city of Mbale in order to receive treatment.

 Agroforestry Training